Germantown School District: High school

+Home to the Warhawks, Germantown high school sports blue and gold as their school colors.

 Elementary school referendum

 Because of the overcrowding in the elementary schools, a referendum for building a new elementary school was on the April 1, 2008 ballot and was voted down.
 The option was again given to residents on November 4, but was voted down, with 58% of voters saying no because of tax hike fears.